Jaci434/HyperAgency/README.md

 			pip install Django==2.2

-First page is menu, where you can choose to log in, sign in, check all the resumes or vacancies.
+The first page is a menu, where you can choose to log in, sign in or check all the resumes or vacancies.
-If you log in you will be able to create your own vacancy or resume (depence if you are administrator or not).
+	Log in: There is 2 type of users: agent and job seekers.
+Agents are superusers and can create resumes and vacancies.
+Job seekers are normal users and are created through the sign-in page.
+Those can create resumes, but no vacancies.
+After you finish creating new resumes, you can log out and it will back to the first page.

-If you click on the add new news, you can add your own news.
+	Sign in: For creating a new user (username and password).

 Jacinta Mihelcic, May 2021